Saturday, February 09, 2013

 This is a typical problem report, which can reflect any one of the processes, each requiring different action in the forums.

-There are three Blogger / Google security processes, each of which will cause a Blogger account and / or blog to be unavailable for full access, at any time.
+Each process may cause a Blogger account and / or blog to be unavailable for public access, at any time.

 Hacking detection